stfc/PSyclone/doc/user_guide/psy_data.rst

 Both libraries support the environment variable ``PSYDATA_VERBOSE`` at runtime, which can be used to control how much output is generated by the read-only-verification library at runtime.
-If the variable is not specified or has the value '0', only changed checksums warnings will be printed.
+If the variable is not specified or has the value '0', warnings will only be printed if checksums change.
 If it is set to '1', a message will be printed before and after each kernel call that is checked.
 If the variable is set to '2', it will additionally print the name of each variable that is checked.